kermitt2/entity-fishing/Readme.md

 * [SEALK](https://sealk.co), which is commercializing a M&A industry recommendation system, scaled *entity-fishing* to more than 1 million fulltext news documents in 2020.

-* *entity-fishing* has been deployed in the DARIAH-EU and Huma-Num infrastructure in the context of the [OPERAS HIRMEOS EU project](https://www.hirmeos.eu) in 2018.
+* In 2018, *entity-fishing* has been deployed in the DARIAH-EU and Huma-Num infrastructure in the context of the [OPERAS HIRMEOS EU project](https://www.hirmeos.eu).

 If you are using *entity-fishing* and found it useful, we are happy to mention you in this section !